 - It is important to monitor for unauthorized administrative access to the system to ensure that unapproved key management operations are not performed.

 - The computer processor may be under significant load.
 When combined with an overloaded cryptographic service, the results could be serious, including data corruption or unavailability.

 - Monitoring the key's life-cycle is also important to ensure that the key has been created and deployed properly.

-This article summarizes the phases which can ensure the generation & protection keys, the practice of authentication, revocation, and erasure eventually protecting the whole key lifecycle management.
-Appropriate management of cryptographic keys is essential for the operative use of cryptography.
-Best practices for key management have been around for decades but their strict implementation has been somewhat lacking - until now, that is!
+This article summarizes the phases that can ensure the generation and protection of keys, the practice of authentication, revocation, and erasure, and eventually protect the whole key lifecycle management.
+Appropriate management of cryptographic keys is essential for the operational use of cryptography.
+Best practices for key management have been around for decades, but their strict implementation has been somewhat lacking—until now, that is!

-Costly, embarrassing and brand-damaging data breaches have occurred with alarming regularity and, whereas, in the past, plaintiffs would have weak regulation to arm themselves with.
-Now, at least in certain major jurisdictions (such as the European Union), there is regulation with serious teeth (GDPR) that ensures no large company can ignore data protection (through strong cryptography) anymore.
-So expect the take up of encryption to reach scales never before seen which, of course, means, large organisations must get their key management act together in short order.
+Costly, embarrassing, and brand-damaging data breaches have occurred with alarming regularity, whereas, in the past plaintiffs would have had weak regulation to arm themselves with.
+Now, at least in certain major jurisdictions (such as the European Union), there is a regulation with serious teeth (GDPR) that ensures no large company can ignore data protection (through strong cryptography) anymore.
+So expect the take-up of encryption to reach scales never before seen, which, of course, means large organizations must get their key management act together in short order.

 References and Further Reading

 - Buyer’s Guide to Choosing a Crypto Key Management System - Part 1: What is a key management system (2018), by Rob Stubbs

 - Buyer's Guide to Choosing a Crypto Key Management System; Part 2: The Requirement for a Key Management System (2018), by Rob Stubbs

 - Buyer’s Guide to Choosing a Crypto Key Management System - Part 3: Choosing the Right Key Management System (2018), by Rob Stubbs